JimmyDaddy/vscode-bard/README.md

 * Paste the value in the extension settings `vscode-bard.cookies`.
 * OR use shot cut `ctrl+shift+B` and paste the value.
   ![Example2](./assets/getcookie2.png)

+> ***Due to Google's security policy, different regions may require different cookies.
+You can try setting all cookies starting with __Secure-1, or copy the entire cookie value as in Solution 2***.

 **Enjoy!**